huner2/Tiny-CTF-Platform/README.md

 Contact
 -------
-Need additional help or found a bug?
+Need additional help, found a bug, or found a security-flaw?

 Contact me at:
 * robloxfan200@gmail.com